Hierarchical additive interaction modelling with Gaussian process prior and its efficient implementation for multidimensional grid data: Data analysis

+Figure~\ref{fig: no2 site location} shows the locations of the 59 monitoring sites included in the analysis, which are part of the London Air Quality Network\footnote{\url{https://www.londonair.org.uk}}.
+The sites span the Greater London area and are classified into five categories: Kerbside, Roadside, Urban Background, Suburban, and Industrial.
+Four representative sites are highlighted for illustration.

+The dataset comprises hourly $\text{NO}_2$ concentration measurements (in $\mu g/m^3$) recorded between January 6 and May 30, 2020, yielding 208,152 observations after excluding sites with more than 30\% missing data or with gaps exceeding 48 consecutive hours.
+The data exhibit a three-dimensional structure indexed by site, day, and hour of the day, forming a balanced spatio-temporal grid.
+A small proportion of observations (1,290 missing values out of 208,152, 0.62\%) were missing and were imputed to obtain a complete structure suitable for Kronecker-based computation.
+A simple approach was adopted due to the very low proportion of missing values.

-In the dataset used in this paper, we had $1,290$ missing value out of $208,152$.
-For each missing value at a measurement site, we created a small subset of the data consisting of the observations collected from the same site from 24 hours before to 24 hours after the missing values is observed.
-A simple one dimensional Gaussian process regression with squared and centred standard ($\gamma=\frac{1}{2}$) Brownian Motion kernel is then fitted.
-We replace the missing value with the posterior predictive mean given by (\ref{eq: GPR posterior mean}).
+For each missing value at a measurement site, we created a small subset of the data consisting of the observations collected from the same site from 24 hours before to 24 hours after the missing value.
+A simple one-dimensional Gaussian process regression with a squared and centred standard ($\gamma=\frac{1}{2}$) Brownian Motion kernel was then fitted, and the missing value was replaced with the posterior predictive mean.